 As part of our audit planning, we obtained an understanding of the legal and regulatory framework that is applicable to the group and College.
 We gained an understanding of the industry in which the group operates as part of this assessment to identify the key laws and regulations affecting the group.
 As part of this, we reviewed the College's website for indication of any regulations and certification in place and discussed these with the relevant individuals responsible for compliance.
 The key regulations we identified were the regulations of the Department for Education, the Education & Skills Funding Agency (ESFA), the Office for Students (OfS) and Ofsted, as well as health and safety regulations, employment law and breaches of The General Data Protection Regulation (GDPR).
-We also considered those laws and regulations that have a direct impact on the preparation of the financial statements such as the College Accounts Direction for 2021 to 2022 and the Post-16 Audit Code of Practice issued by the ESFA.
+We also considered those laws and regulations that have a direct impact on the preparation of the financial statements such as the College Accounts Direction for 2022 to 2023 and the Post-16 Audit Code of Practice issued by the ESFA and HM Treasury's 'Managing Public Money' document.